recombee/android-demo/README.md

 1. Clone the repository
 2. Open the project in Android Studio
 3. Build the project

-4. Run the app on your device
+You can then run the app on your device (physical or virtual).

 ## Code structure